-- Spend a few minutes just sitting with the Father in joyful, grateful, worship.
+Spend a few minutes just sitting with the Father in joyful, grateful, worship.
 You might want to sit in silence for a few moments.
 Or sing a chorus.
 Or rattle off a list of things you’re grateful for.
 Or praise God with specific things you love about him.

 “Your kingdom come, your will be done, on earth as it is in heaven…”

-One at a time, spend time as group verbally giving to God specific things in your life you’re wrestling with control over.
+One at a time, spend time as group verbally giving to God specific things in your life that you’re wrestling with control over.
 A simple prayer of, “Your will be done in ______," is a great place to start.

 “Give us each day our daily bread…”

-- Spend a few minutes praying for specific needs and wants in your life or that of your community (this is a great time to pray through your “prayer cards”!).
+Spend a few minutes praying for specific needs and wants in your life or that of your community (this is a great time to pray through your “prayer cards”!).

 “Forgive us our debts, as we also have forgiven our debtors…”

-- Spend a few minutes asking God for forgiveness for specific areas in your life, and releasing others to forgiveness.
+Spend a few minutes in quiet asking God for forgiveness for specific areas in your life, and releasing others to forgiveness.